openhab/openhab-docs/installation/linux.md

 * **Snapshot Release**

-  The snapshot build is created [almost daily](https://openhab.ci.cloudbees.com/job/openhab-linuxpkg/), and includes the latest changes to the openHAB 2 core and add-ons.
+  The snapshot build is created [almost daily](https://openhab.ci.cloudbees.com/job/openhab-linuxpkg/), and include the latest changes to the openHAB 2 core and add-ons.
   These changes are often unstable, so you should use this branch only for testing or development purposes.

   The snapshot repository is hosted in openHAB's [JFrog Artifactory instance](https://www.jfrog.com/Artifactory).